Cecilia Lindqvist© Cecilia Lindqvist

 © Cecilia Lindqvist

 Drift through one of the stupidly scenic locations, which is almost always on top of travellers’ New Zealand bucket lists.
 A Milford Sound cruise is a quick and inexpensive way to see the famous fiord of New Zealand.
 (Yes, that’s right, Milford Sound is not even a sound, but a fiord).
-Even the drive, which is the only route from Te Anau all the way to this glacier-carved Milford Sound, encapsulates a variety of stunning scenery on what is known as the Milford Road, which you can either self-drive or take as a day trip bus tour, like the ones listed in 10 Best Milford Sound Tours from Queenstown & Te Anau.
-See the full scale of that journey in our Guide to Milford Sound and the Milford Road.
+Even the drive, which is the only route from Te Anau all the way to this glacier-carved Milford Sound, encapsulates a variety of stunning scenery on what is known as the Milford Road, which you can either self-drive or take as a day trip bus tour, like the ones listed in 15 Best Milford Sound Tours from Queenstown & Te Anau.
+See the full scale of that journey in The Guide to Milford Sound and the Milford Road.

 1. Sinbad Gully